CelestialCrafter/xuehua/archive/specification.md

 ### Details

 - **Ordering:** Parent directory objects MUST be emitted before their children objects.
-- **Paths:** `index` entries MUST be sorted by the bytes of their `location` in ascending order.
+- **Paths:** `object`s MUST be sorted by the bytes of their `location` in ascending order.
 	Duplicate `location`'s' MUST NOT appear.
 	`location`s MUST NOT have a leading "/".
 	`location`s MUST NOT contain "." or ".." segments.
-- **Hashing:** When computing the digest of a complete archive, implementations MUST hash an aggregate of all existing digests.
+- **Hashing:** When computing the digest of a complete archive, implementations MUST hash an aggregate of all object digests.